Dre Campbell Farm

 Make a homemade lantern fly trap out of netting, a funnel, and a plastic bag.
 For the funnel, you can use the top of a plastic milk jug.

 Wrap the netting around the tree and staple it.
 Next, attach the funnel at one end of the netting.
-The nymphs will then crawl up the other end of the netting and into the funnel, which leads to the plastic bag.
+The nymphs will then crawl up the other end of the net and into the funnel, which leads to the plastic bag.

 This DIY method is often called an SLF circle trap.
 This video shows a more professional way of doing it.